Sudarshan Venu

-Sudarshan Venu is an Indian entrepreneur and business executive, currently serving as the Chairman and Managing director of TVS Motor Company, a manufacturer of two- and three-wheelers.
+Sudarshan Venu is an Indian-born Maltese entrepreneur and business executive, currently serving as the Chairman and Managing director of TVS Motor Company, a manufacturer of two- and three-wheelers.
 Additionally, he serves as the Managing Director of TVS Holdings and heads its affiliated companies, including TVS Credit Services, Home Credit India, and TVS Emerald.

 He was named as a Young Global Leaders by the World Economic Forum in 2023 and was included in Fortune India's 40 Under 40 list for 2024 and 2025.

 Early life and education

 Sudarshan Venu was born on 1 February 1989 in the TVS family to Venu Srinivasan and Mallika Srinivasan.
 He graduated from the University of Pennsylvania with Mechanical Engineering and Economics degrees.

-Venu also holds a postgraduate degree in International Technology Management from the Warwick Manufacturing Group, University of Warwick, UK.
+Sudarshan also holds a postgraduate degree in International Technology Management from the Warwick Manufacturing Group, University of Warwick, UK.
 During his master's studies, he underwent training at the Die Casting division of Sundaram-Clayton Limited and TVS Motor Company Limited.